 I laughed at her again.
-“You didn’t say anything about that, woman.
+“You didn’t say anything about that, ninja.
 Nothing at all.
 Now can you answer me?”

 The look on her face was great in that moment.
 Incredulous.
-She didn’t know whether she should ignore my shitty jokes, or hit me.
-I put on my best charming smile.
-She put the rest of her oil on and sat back, sipping her drink.
+Like she didn’t know whether she should ignore my shitty jokes, or hit me.
+I put on my best disarming smile.
+She massaged the rest of her oil in and sat back, sipping her drink.
 I moved into the corner of the plush couch, angling myself more towards her.
 She watched me with a suspicious eye.
 I said nothing and looked at her legs.
 Short skirt.
 Bare legs.
 A light sheen on her skin from the oil, the light picking up on the soft hairs on her knees.
 She had nicely shaped ankles.
 I’d never seen them before.
 She’d always had her shoes on.

-Temari was a cute girl, for being so pushy most of the time.
-She let me sit there and look at her, pretending not to mind, even though I could see how self-conscious she was getting, crossing her legs once or twice while shooting glances at me.
+Temari was very nice to look at when you weren’t scared of being ruthlessly admonished for doing so.
+She let me sit there and look at her, pretending not to mind, even though I could see her growing self-conscious, crossing her legs once or twice while shooting glances at me.
 I couldn’t keep the grin to myself.